freeCodeCamp/freeCodeCamp/guide/english/java/interfaces/index.md

 ![:rocket:](//forum.freecodecamp.com/images/emoji/emoji_one/rocket.png?v=2 ":rocket:") <a href='https://repl.it/CItd/0' target='_blank' rel='nofollow'>Run Code</a>

 Now, there is a **ground rule** : The Class must implement **all** of the methods in the Interface.
-The methods must have _the exact same_ signature (name, parameters and exceptions) as described in the interface.
+The methods must have _the exact same_ signature (name, parameters) as described in the interface.
+However they do not necessary raise all exceptions declared in the interface, but they cannot raise exceptions that are not declared in the interface.
 The class _does not_ need to declare the fields though, only the methods.

+Java 8 also introduced functional interfaces, which are interfaces that have exactly 1 abstract method.
+Although any interface having only 1 abstract method is a functional interface, one can add the @FunctionalInterface annotation to it to specify the client code that it is intended to be one.
+Instances of functional interfaces can be created with lambda expressions, method references or constructor references.

 ## Instances of an Interface